-Jaap, who participated in the roundtable discussions during the Water Mission New York, says that the Netherlands has indeed a lot to share about fighting the effects of climate change, but there also is a lot to be learned from the American practices.
-The Netherlands, for example, have not experienced disaster for the past sixty years and learning how to recover from it will be a valuable knowledge.
+Jaap, who participated in the roundtable discussions during the Water Mission New York, says that the Netherlands has indeed a lot to share about fighting the effects of climate change, but they're also is a lot to be learned from American practices.
+The Netherlands, for example, has not experienced disaster for the past sixty years and learning how to recover from it will be valuable knowledge.

 DWD LANDSCAPE, Masterplan Swaneblake (Lola Landscape Architects) Dutch Water Design is a consortium of 5 design firms that teamed up with specialized engineering firms and knowledge institutes for the integration of water management with urban and regional development.
 It’s not about aesthetics but about being a partner in finding solutions, and design can reveal new possibilities.